railsuser2014/openobject-doc-book-en/source/book/6/6_16_Sales/index.rst

 The available packages are defined in the product form, in the *Packaging* tab.
 The first one on the list is the one that will be used by default.

 Once a package has been defined on the order, Open ERP will throw up an alert if the ordered quantities don't correspond to the proposed packages.
-The quantity must be a multiple of the field *Quantity of items* defined on the packaging form.
+The quantity must be a multiple of the field :guilabel:`Quantity of items` defined on the packaging form.

 .. figure:: images/sale_warning_packaging.png
    :align: center